gainy-app/gainy/src/hasura/docs/trading.md

 Plaid:
 - Which plaid products to use?
 Possible values: `assets, auth, employment, identity, income_verification, identity_verification, investments, liabilities, payment_initiation, standing_orders, transactions, transfer`
 - How to send plaid processor_token to Create Bank Account API?
+Deposits:
+- Right approach of funding multiple accounts when using autopilot
+Trading:
+- How to rebalance current position (current position has a number of stocks and we would like to make it up to an amount of money)
+-